 Infected Gum After Wisdom Tooth Removal

-Sometimes, swelling that lingers beyond two weeks after a wisdom tooth extraction may point to an infected gum.
+Sometimes, swollen gums after wisdom teeth removal that linger beyond two weeks may point to an infected gum.
 Infection can occur if food or bacteria gets trapped in the socket.

 Watch for signs like a bad smell, foul taste, or white discharge near the site.
-Swelling that gets worse rather than better, especially around the jaw or under the ear, needs urgent evaluation.
-An infected gum after wisdom tooth removal is treatable, but delaying care can lead to more severe issues like a jaw infection.
+Wisdom tooth extraction gum swelling that gets worse rather than better, especially around the jaw or under the ear, needs urgent evaluation.
+A gum infection after tooth extraction is treatable, but delaying care can lead to more severe issues like a jaw infection.

 Hard Swelling After Tooth Extraction: Know the Signs

-A hard lump developing under the skin near the extraction site could indicate a hematoma or firm swelling from bone fragments.
+A sore hard lump on gum after tooth extraction developing under the skin near the extraction site could indicate a hematoma or firm swelling from bone fragments.
 Gently pressing it should feel firm but not tender.
 Get it checked if the swelling is painful or growing.

 What’s the Role of Dry Socket?